valerionew/unisolder-notes/README.md

 Where voltage is not specified you can pick any voltage.
 50V rating is better than higher.
 A contributed list of which capacitors need higher voltages than the logic 3.3V would be appreciated.

 ### Diodes
-Please note that many times with diodes there is the same part from a different manifacturer listed with the first two letters.
+Please note that many times with diodes there is the same part from a different manufacturer listed with the first two letters.

 #### D1, D2, D3, D4 SR580
 SR580 means "Schottky rectifier, 5A, 80V".
 There's nothing special about these diodes.
 Just use 5A 80V Schottky in a DO-201 package.